thegroundhogwhisperer/Ay-yahs-Greenhouse/README.md

 Choose Finish

-Place all related file in /home/pi/Greenhouse/
+Place all related files in the /home/pi/Greenhouse/ folder

 Configure execute permissions on greenhouse.py, powerout.py, and camera.py.